 As you can see, Level 2 of the MFA Maturity Model is called Advanced for a reason.
 However, it is possible to move beyond even this.
 This starts with ensuring that high risk users or access is protected with the highest risk mitigating authentication policies.
 These policies can be based on a number of contextual factors, such as time of day, day of the week, network origin, trusted device, etc. Don’t worry—this is all covered in our on-demand MFA Maturity Model webinar.

 So, Where Does Your Organization Fall on the MFA Maturity Model?

 Now that we’ve taken a peek at the first two levels of the MFA Maturity Model—Basic and Advanced—you’re ready to learn the next steps to build a truly comprehensive MFA strategy.

-Join us on June 19th at 1:30 PM CST, for the second part of our IAM Maturity Model webinar series: Advancing Your Identity Management Strategy with the IAM Maturity Model, Part 2 - Multi-Factor Authentication, where our Founder and IAM Expert, Troy Moreland, will discuss the progression from a basic authentication strategy, to an advanced, to an adaptive, and finally, to an intelligent, MFA strategy.
+Check out our on-demand webinar, Advancing Your Identity Management Strategy with the IAM Maturity Model, Part 2 - Multi-Factor Authentication, where our Founder and IAM subject matter expert, Troy Moreland, discusses the progression from a basic authentication strategy, to an advanced, to an adaptive, and finally, to an intelligent, MFA strategy.

 This webinar provides actionable insights into how to evaluate your organization’s current authentication maturity level, take your MFA strategy to the next level, and even move away from using passwords altogether.